In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 Their compensation must come directly from you (the client) and be a transparent line item on your statement.

-If you want your interests to be ahead of anything (and anyone) else, it’s critical to ask financial advisors the following question:
+If you want your interests to be ahead of anything (and anyone) else, it’s critical to ask an advisor you’re interviewing the following question:

 “Are you a fiduciary 100% of the time?”